-SAC-11 Position in Carrier (NA), conditional (Analyzer Manager), optional (Analyzer).
+SAC-11 Position in Carrier (NA), conditional (Analyzer Manager), required if available (Analyzer).

 This field identifies the position of the container in the carrier (e.g., 1...3...).
-The subcomponents allow, if necessary, to transfer multiple axis information, e.g., 2-dimensional carrier (X~Y).
+The sub-components allow, if necessary, to transfer multiple axis information, e.g., 2-dimensional carrier ( $X \sim Y$ ).